ec-coding/ec-coding/README.md

   <img src="https://img.shields.io/static/v1?label=|&message=REPO&color=23555f&style=plastic&logo=github&logo-color=white"/>
 </a>
 	</p>
     <p>A overview of the View Transition API and its capabilities.
-Used for a presentation at the Dallas Software Developers meetup.</p>
+Used for a presentation at the Dallas Software Developers meetup.
+Combines CSS and JavaScript functions to demonstrate element phasing techniques between page changes.</p>
 </td>
 </tr>
 <tr>